We can help you design and deliver an exceptional demand forecasting process.

 Many businesses fail to have a cross-functional forecasting process, and often rely only on statistics.
 This can lead to a lack of business confidence in the forecast and it is not uncommon to find different departments developing their own isolated forecasts; sales, supply chain, production and finance will often see the future very differently!

-How our consultants can help you take demand forecasting to the next level
+How our supply chain consultants can help you take demand forecasting to the next level

 The first step needs to be a statistical ‘baseline’ expectation which is then passed through each department for sense-checking and input.
 Varying additions or constraints may need to be applied, including marketing promotions, production capacities, logistics capacities, supplier issues and inventory constraints.